Current lab members:

 Elise Dan-Glauser, PhD

-My other interests go toward examining the effects of simultaneous use of several emotion regulation strategies, individual differences pertaining adapted emotion processes, as well as how differenciated appraisal processes lead to different emotions.
+My other interests go toward examining the effects of simultaneous use of several emotion regulation strategies, other individual differences pertaining adapted emotion processes (empathy, self-esteem, creativity), as well as how differenciated appraisal processes lead to different emotions.

 Besides working on the affective consequences of Situation selection, I am particularly interested on humor appreciation and the role of appraisal in finding a stimuli funny or not.
 I would like to test several types of humorous stimuli corresponding to different kind of humor theories: the incongruity theory, corresponding to a cognitive point of view, and the superiority theory, corresponding to a more social point of view.
 Using psychophysiological measures, I would also like to assess the possible usefulness of humor as an emotion regulation strategy.

-I am currently working on two projects investigating appraisal processes and emotional responses in real life situations.
-We would like to show the complex relationship there is between personality and significant past experience, and the appraisal of daily emotional situations and their emotional consequences (responses).
+With Elise Dan-Glauser, I worked on two projects investigating appraisal processes and emotional responses in real life situations.
+We investigated the complex relationship there is between personality and significant past experience, and the appraisal of daily emotional situations and their emotional consequences (responses).